 - Click the New Report.

-- Specify the start and end date range for which you’d like to report on power usage.
+- Specify the start and end date range for which you’d like to report on power usage, keeping in mind the specified date range should be limited to 90 days.

 - Click Submit.